 Here's the story...

 It was the summer of 1996.
 I was 20 and Dave was 26.
 We were planning to be married on the Madison River in Montana.
 We had planned an ultra groovy ceremony perfect for our river-side-dog-friendly-shoe-optional-locale.
 Our ceremony would be complete with bare feet, Enya, and an ivy covered trellis, hand made by Dave.
 It would be my dream wedding (and my husband-to-be conceded to my every whimsical desire.
 Thanks, Honey.).
 One detail that we both agreed upon was that we didn't want an officiator.
 We didn't feel the necessity for the state's permission in our unity.
+At least not in the ceremony of our unity.
 We agreed that we wanted to spend our lives together, and why did we need the blessing of the state to make it so?
 We felt that all we needed was our life long commitment to each other, the blessing of our families and a ceremony to be witnessed by our dearest friends and family.
-(Aside - Now, almost 20 years later, in light of the recent denial of marriage equality by so many states, I am proud to have foregone the blessing of the state in my own marriage.)
+(Aside - Now, almost 20 years later - March 2014, in light of the recent denial of marriage equality by so many states, I am proud to have foregone the blessing of the state in my own ceremony.)

 But back to June of '96 - So there we were planning our groovy ceremony, and we realized that even though we didn't want an officiator to be a part of our ceremony, we did want to come out of our "wedding" as legal husband and wife.
 We realized we would have to go to the Madison County Courthouse beforehand to get a marriage license, which we assumed was how you made a marriage legally binding.
 So about a week before our nuptials we made the 45 minute drive to Virginia City, adding to our "To Do in Town" list: file marriage license.
 We figured filing our marriage license would be as simple as getting a license for our dog: fill out an application, pay a fee, and file it with Bundy, the county clerk.
 You filed everything with Bundy in our tiny county: dog licenses, car registration, property tax, and, we figured, marriage licenses.
 So we arrived at the county clerk's window, wearing our usual errand running attire of the 90's: Levi's and hiking boots and told Bundy we were there to get our marriage license.
-We explained to her that we were planning a groovy wedding ceremony, and we wouldn't have an officiator, but that we wanted to be sure that we were legally married when it was all said and done.
-She tilted her head and looked at us through questioning eyes for a long moment, assessing whether or not we were serious.
-Once satisfied, she said, "Ok.
+We explained to her that we were planning a groovy wedding ceremony and we wouldn't have an officiator but that we wanted to be sure that we were legally married when it was all said and done.
+She tilted her head and looked at us through the readers on the tip of her nose, assessing whether or not we were serious.
+Once satisfied she said, "Ok.
 Then you two will need to go see Judge O'Malley."
 Great.
 We thanked her and inquired as to where we could find Judge O'Malley.

 "I'll have her meet you upstairs in the courtroom.
-Did you bring a witness?" she asked as she glanced down at our matching cut-offs and hiking boots.
+Did you bring a witness?" she asked as she glanced down at our matching flannels and hiking boots.
 We looked at each other.